 hello :) over 5 years agoAnswered by me via WorldNomads.com

 I hear end of OCT -1st week of Nov. to view the Red maple leaves turning their colors.
-I heard to visit Hoikkado (msp) about 5 years agoAnswered by Kim via WorldNomads.com
+I heard to visit Hoikkado (msp) over 5 years agoAnswered by Kim via WorldNomads.com